BACK TO INDEX

 This paper generalizes the approach to bistability based on the existence of characteristics for open-loop monotone systems to the case when characteristics do not exist.
 A set-valued version is provided, instead.

 8. M.R.
 Jovanovic, M. Arcak, and E.D.
 Sontag.
 A passivity-based approach to stability of spatially distributed systems with a cyclic interconnection structure.
 IEEE Transactions on Circuits and Systems, Special Issue on Systems Biology, 55:75-86, 2008.
-Note: Preprint: also arXiv math.OC/0701622, 22 January 2007.[PDF] Keyword(s): MAPK cascades, systems biology, biochemical networks, nonlinear stability, nonlinear dynamics, diffusion, secant condition, cyclic feedback systems.
+Note: Preprint: also arXiv math.OC/0701622, 22 January 2007.[PDF] Keyword(s): MAPK cascades, systems biology, reaction networks, nonlinear stability, nonlinear dynamics, diffusion, secant condition, cyclic feedback systems.

 Abstract: